-In this series of updates on the history of each Pac-12 men’s hoops program, we provide a brief coaching summary, list of the current coaches, along with postseason results, conference titles, award winners, and all-time coaching records.
+In this series of updates on the history of SuperWest men’s hoops program, we provide a brief coaching summary, list of the current coaches along with postseason results, conference titles, award winners, and all-time coaching records.

 Cal was retroactively recognized as the pre-NCAA Tournament national champion for the 1926–27 season by the Premo-Porretta Power Poll.

-Nibs Price coached the Bears from 1924 to 1954, and was the dominant force in Cal athletics for 30 years, coaching football for fives seasons and taking the Bears to the Rose bowl in addition to coaching basketball.
+Nibs Price coached the Bears from 1924 to 1954 and was the dominant force in Cal athletics for 30 years, coaching football for five seasons and taking the Bears to the Rose Bowl in addition to coaching basketball.

 Price won seven conference titles and led Cal to the NCAA Tournament in 1946, guiding his team to the Final Four, and finished with an overall record of 453-294.